xenotation/folio/content/tech-spec/tech-spec.md

 ---
 customTitle: "Technical Specs"
-description: "Technical specifications copyright notice"
+description: "Technical specifications and copyright notice."

 ---

-This site is created by hand using [Hugo](https://gohugo.io/) as a static site generator and is hosted on [Netlify](https://www.netlify.com/).
+This site is created by hand from the ground up using [Hugo](https://gohugo.io/) as a static site generator and is hosted on [Netlify](https://www.netlify.com/).
 It uses the following fonts:

 VG5000 by Justin Bihan. <br>
 Distributed by velvetyne.fr.